Friday, October 7, 2011

 10072011

 I don't like taking all the fun off an exhibit.
-I consider an artist taking the risk with presenting his works at a good venue.
-My documentations are for wetting up the viewers appetite.
+I consider an artist taking the risk by presenting his works at a good venue.
+My documentation is for wetting up the viewers' appetite.
 It is not meant to take away the experience of time, sounds and the venue itself.
 I love going around shows both with the noisy crowd and on my own.
-Those are experiences I treasure much and my blogs and photographs are very supportive of those thrusts.
+Those are experiences I treasure a lot and my blogs and photographs are very supportive of those thrusts.
 Go to galleries and watch exhibitions.
 The experience is enlightening and educational.

-Two noteworthy exhibits that I believe in were by women artists.
+Two noteworthy exhibits that I believe were by women artists.
 I am happy that both grew and continue to progress in their works.
 I hope that they would continue to work with their inspirations and challenge norms and concepts as well as skills and character.
-Men artists could be so full of ourselves that quite strength sometimes are what is needed.
-Simplicity and vision could be lost rather that pushed forward.
+Men artists could be so full of ourselves that quiet strength is sometimes what is needed.
+Simplicity and vision could be lost rather than pushed forward.

-I got carried away yesterday with my visit at Tin-aw Gallery.
-It is a good place to visit when you have the time.
+I got carried away yesterday with my visit to Tin-aw Gallery.
+It is a good place to visit when you have time.
 You would always have an entertaining time looking at their exhibitions.
 I met friends there and a good staple of gallery hopping.
-The owners Maria and Dawn loves to talk.
-Ha ha ha ha ha.
-Sharing a cup of coffee and good conversation about the art scene completes my day.
-I forget time when this rarity happens.
-Even though they were preparing for an night's grand opening at Finale with Mark Justiniani's, I get almost three hours of good insight, marvelous time plus a well curated Pam Yan Santos show titled "They Are Birds If They Fly".
+The owners Maria and Dawn love to talk.
+Ha ha ha ha ha Sharing a cup of coffee and a good conversation about the art scene completes my day.
+I forget the time when this rarity happened.
+Even though they were preparing for a night's grand opening at Finale with Mark Justiniani's, I got almost three hours of good insight, marvelous time plus a well-curated Pam Yan Santos show titled "They Are Birds If They Fly".

-A lot of artists have the tendency to clutter their exhibitions with explorations, studies, improper notations and highfalutin exhibition notes that is frankly grandstanding of most curator's to be and impassioned idiot writers.
+A lot of artists tend to clutter their exhibitions with explorations, studies, improper notations and highfalutin exhibition notes that are frankly grandstanding of the most curator are to be an impassioned idiot writer.
 An exhibition to be strong should not have distractions.
 I would have the artist show through his body of work not bodies of work.
-A show is not a portfolio but fine tuned offerings.
+A show is not a portfolio but fine-tuned offerings.
 It is well thought off and the best the artist could offer at this time.
 To have old works and references rather makes it pathetic.
 I have it that exhibition notes are there to give insights otherwise not known.
-To have another writer write their own interpretation, melodrama and reference on other works take away more than it gives.
-If your're the artist you wouldn't want to have the show taken away from you.
+To have another writer write their interpretation, melodrama, and reference on other works takes away more than it gives.
+If you're the artist you wouldn't want to have the show taken away from you.

 Some artists also are there more for the sentimentality.
 Boring.
-It brook on idiosyncrasy, dead end and stagnation.
+It brooks on idiosyncrasy, dead end, and stagnation.
 Fools.

 Amiel Gerald A. Roldan™